Helena-Yuhan-Liu/ModProp/README.md

 2. Approximates the activation derivative (for the nonlocal gradient terms only) so that the credit signal can be processed via pre-determined temporal filter taps.

 This code demonstrates a proof of concept for cell-type-specific neuromodulation for communicating credit signal (inspired from neuropeptide signaling molecules).
 Because it is just a proof of concept, it has several shortcomings to be improved in the future:
     - The current ModProp formulation depends heavily on fine-tuning the hyperparameter µ; without properly tuning µ, training can go numerically unstable.
-Future work involves modifying ModProp with an adaptive mu for better stability and accuracy.
+Future work involves modifying ModProp with an adaptive µ for better stability and accuracy.
     - The current ModProp formulation does not work well when activity is not stationary; future work involves extending ModProp to nonstationary data.
     - Future work also involves testing ModProp across a broad range of tasks and architectures (e.g. sparse connections, neuronal threshold adaptation, spiking neurons), with the hope of improving ModProp during that process.